tock/libtock-c/README.md

 You can remove an application with

-    $ tockloader uninstall --board nrf52dk --jlink blink
+    $ tockloader uninstall blink

 or remove all installed applications with

-    $ tockloader uninstall --board nrf52dk --jlink
+    $ tockloader uninstall

 Tock applications are designed to be generic and run on any Tock-compatible board.
 However, compiled applications typically depend on specific drivers, which not all boards provide.
 For example, some applications expect an IEEE 802.15.4 radio interface which not all boards support.
 If you load an application onto a board that does not support every driver/system call it uses, some system calls will return error codes (`ENODEVICE` or `ENOSUPPORT`).

 Next Steps
 ----------

 The next step is to read the [overview](doc/overview.md) that describes how applications in TockOS are structured and then look at some of the examples in detail.
 The description of the [compilation environment](doc/compilation.md) may also be of interest.

 License
 -------